Lightning blank Canadiens, complete season sweep

 Kucherov grabbed his second point when he swatted in a pass from Pat Maroon as the second period was winding down.
 His team-leading 32nd put the home side ahead 3-0 with 65 seconds remaining before the second intermission.
 After the Canadiens' Ben Chiarot earned a roughing penalty to end the frame, a heated fight broke out between defensemen Shea Weber of Montreal and Mikhail Sergachev of Tampa Bay, with Sergachev -- a 2016 first-round pick by the Canadiens -- taking down Weber.

-Hedman scored the final goal on the man advantage with 64 seconds left in the game. --Field Level Media
+Hedman scored the final goal on the man advantage at 18:57 of the third. --Field Level Media

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)